GENERAL STATEMENT OF FAITH

 SPECIFIC STATEMENT OF DOCTRINE

 SECOND, we are CONFESSIONALLY REFORMED, which distinguishes us from some other Christian churches and individuals.
-Therefore, our elders adhere to the 1689 2ND LONDON BAPTIST CONFESSION OF FAITH.
+Therefore, our Elders and Deacons adhere to a hybrid of the 1689 2ND LONDON BAPTIST CONFESSION OF FAITH, and the HEIDELBERG CATECHISM.

 POPULAR TEACHINGS & PHILOSOPHIES WE REJECT